lancedb/lancedb/docs/src/python/polars_arrow.md

 <class 'polars.lazyframe.frame.LazyFrame'>
 ```

-We can now work with the LazyFrame as we would in Polars.
+We can now work with the LazyFrame as we would in Polars, and collect the first result.

 ```python
 print(ldf.first().collect())